-Commercial Real Estate Due DiligenceAdded by Hawley Troxell in Articles & Publications, Business Law on March 26, 2015
+Commercial Real Estate Due DiligenceAdded by Hawley Troxell in Articles & Blogs, Business Law on March 26, 2015

 The returns on investments in commercial real estate come with risks.
 In order to mitigate some of these risks, buyers should conduct adequate due diligence prior to the acquisition.
 Most contracts of sale for real estate provide a time period where the buyer can conduct due diligence.
 If the buyer is not satisfied with the condition of the property, the buyer may terminate the contract, without liability and with the return of their earnest money.
 Very complex projects may have due diligence periods of over a year.
 Typically however, due diligence periods are at least sixty days long, with thirty days likely to be the minimum amount of time provided.

 During the due diligence period, the buyer is essentially trying to verify a number of facts to ensure ownership will meet expectations.
 In general, the facts being verified fall into general categories: 1) Title; 2) Environmental; 3) Entitlements; 4) Physical Condition; and 5) Economic Feasibility.